 Friday, 2 November 2012

 The conversation turned to the Mann River Nature Reserve, west of Grafton.
 For a long time we had thought about exploring up the Mann River, from the campground on the Old Glen Innes-Grafton road.
-The Inverell walkers rekindled our interest with talk of an old walkers hut beside the river, built by a man named Devine.
+The Inverell walkers rekindled our interest with talk of an old walkers' hut beside the river, built by a man named Devine.
+Obviously, it is called Devine Hut.
+And Devine by name, but divine by nature.